MOSH-Insa-Toulouse/2021_2022_Grindal_Mariez/README.md

 * Save measured data points in a text file found in the paths "/savedRfile.txt" and "/savedVfile.txt"

 ## Test bed and critical analysis

 ## Datasheet
+Datesheet is providing the main characteritics and technical specifications of the strain sensor.
+It is in the folder "Datasheet" of the repository.